 Form I-20 - Certificate of Eligibility for F-1 Student Status

 This is the form used for obtaining an F-1 visa, entering the U.S., transferring schools and informing the immigration office when you change programs or proceed to a higher degree.
 As an international student, you should be in possession of your I-20 at all times.
 This document is necessary to travel in and out of the U.S. while you are attending ESU.
 Form I-20 is a permanent record of your status.
-Before you leave the U.S. for temporary visits, you must have the I-20 endorsed by the Assistant Vice President of OIE.
+Before you leave the U.S. for temporary visits, you must have the I-20 endorsed by an official in the OIE.
 Keep this form in your passport.
 DO NOT surrender it when you leave the U.S.

 Form DS-2019 - Certificate of Eligibility for Exchange Visitor-J-1 Status